naxxxxxxx/TFJS/README.md

 tf.extends(methodObject)
 ```

-If the methodObject is construct correctly, it will be generated to `TF.call` or `TFreg`
+If the methodObject is construct correctly, it will be generated to `TF.call` or `TF.reg`